lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 How to use the JupyterLab terminal
 ==================================

-The :ref:`Data-Products-DP0-2-Data-Products` and the `LSST Science Pipelines'<https://pipelines.lsst.io/>`_ tools can both be accessed from the command line of a JupyterLab terminal tab.
+The :ref:`Data-Products-DP0-2-Data-Products` and the `LSST Science Pipelines <https://pipelines.lsst.io/>`_ tools can both be accessed from the command line of a JupyterLab terminal tab.
 A terminal session can be started by clicking on the terminal icon in the Jupyterlab launch pad.
 As described in the default message that appears in all newly-launched terminals, to create a Rubin Observatory environment in a JupyterLab terminal session and set up the full set of packages, users must first execute: